lorinkoz/django-pgschemas/docs/advanced.rst

 By default, schemas that do not exist will be created (but not synchronized), except if ``--no-create-schemas`` is passed.

+Full details for this command can be found in :ref:`runschema-cmd`.

 Inheritable commands
 ++++++++++++++++++++